 An explorer who rescues Victor from the ice, hears his harrowing story, and sets it down on paper in letters to his sister, Margaret Saville.
 Walton's quest for knowledge in the North Pole parallels… read analysis of Robert Walton

-Elizabeth Lavenza – Victor's sister by adoption, and later his wife.
+Victor's sister by adoption, and later his wife.
 Elizabeth is a stunningly beautiful and remarkably pure girl whom Victor's mother adopts.
-All the Frankensteins adore Elizabeth, and Victor, about four years her elder, quickly begins to "protect, love, and cherish"… read analysis of Elizabeth Lavenza
+All the Frankensteins adore Elizabeth, and Victor quickly begins to "protect, love, and cherish"… read analysis of Elizabeth Lavenza

-Justine Moritz – A young woman who the Frankensteins adopt at the age of 12.
+A young woman who the Frankensteins adopt at the age of 12.
 She is convicted of the murder of William Frankenstein on circumstantial evidence and executed.
-Though all the Frankenstein's believe she is innocent, only Victor knows that the monster is the true murderer.
+Though all the Frankensteins believe she is innocent, only Victor knows that the monster is the true murderer.